SamMiller3/Toy-Interpreter/README.md

 # Toy Interpreter

-A toy interpreter I am currently writing in python
+A toy interpreter I am currently writing in python from scratch for educational purposes

 Commands include: